CyberSecAI/CyberSecAI.github.io/docs/Grounded/vertex_ai.md

     This is a no-code option.

-    We'll attempt to implement a closed grounded system to ensure the accuracy of the data (and mitigate hallucinations)
+    We'll attempt to implement a closed grounded system to ensure the accuracy of the data (and mitigate hallucinations)cwe_gpt

     2. **Grounded**: content is provided to inform the answers
     1. **Closed system**: answers come from only the documents you provide

 !!! success "Result"
     The result is that we have a grounded closed system.

+    But we don't have reference links to the source content in the response.

 ## Grounding Confidence